Flock Freight is helping carriers earn more money and access untapped markets.

 How do we solve this shortage of drivers?

 Major carriers have begun to implement the following solutions:

 - Reaching out to underrepresented demographics: Historically, truck drivers have been predominantly white and male.
 This is beginning to change, which is beneficial for the industry.
 In an effort to attract fresh labor, trucking companies have started recruiting women and people of color, two groups that the freight industry has typically sidelined in the past.

 - Raising driver pay: Driver wages have traditionally lagged behind those of other industries.
 To make matters worse, when we adjust trucking incomes for inflation and cost-of-living prices, truck drivers earn less today than they did two or three decades ago.
 In order to meet demand and onboard new drivers, hiring managers are offering higher wages.
 To sweeten the deal, motor carriers are adjusting routes to allow truck drivers to spend more time at home.
 Only time will tell if job candidates deem these benefits enticing enough.

-Through a combination of modern recruiting tactics, better compensation and more time at home, transportation employers are hoping to offset huge spikes in e-commerce demand with an ample supply of truck drivers.
-Whether these efforts will succeed remains to be seen.
+Through a combination of modern recruiting tactics, better compensation, and more time at home, transportation employers are hoping to offset huge spikes in e-commerce demand with an ample supply of truck drivers.
+Whether these efforts will succeed remains unknown.
 Many people who work inside and outside of the industry are waiting to see how technology impacts trucking in the next decade.
 For now, they must create a labor force that’s capable of meeting demand.